Types of Water Contaminants & How to Make Water Safe

 back to pathogen removal options menu

 Solar Water Disinfection, also referred to as SODIS is a type of portable water purification system that uses solar energy to kill biological contaminants, namely viruses, bacteria, some parasites like Giardia, and worms.
-It is not effective against the more stubborn Cryptosporidium.
+It is not effective against the more stubborn Cryptosporidium and does not remove chemicals or physical contaminants.

 After enough exposure, the sun’s UV rays ultimately alter the DNA molecules of pathogens in the water.
 A process of photo-oxidation then destroys the microbes, preventing sickness and disease.